How To Clone Hdd To SSD

 Linux

-Linux (called LINN-UX) is a family of open-source applications, which means they can be modified and distributed by anyone around the world.
+Linux (called LINN-UX) is a family of open-source applications that anyone worldwide can modify and distribute.
 This is different from Windows-related software, which can only be changed by the company that owns it.
 The advantages of Linux are that it is free, and there are many different distributions - or types - to choose from.

-A hard disk drive, or HDD as it is commonly called, is usually the largest data storage within a computer.
-All computer files like the operating system, all software and files you download are stored here.
-Today we will talk about the hard disk drive and why it is important for your computer.
+A hard disk drive, or HDD as it is commonly called, is usually the most significant data storage within a computer.
+All computer files, like the operating system and all software and files you download, are stored here.
+Today, we will discuss the hard disk drive and why it is essential for your computer.

 What is a hard disk drive?

 The hard disk drive is about the same size as the paperback book installed on your computer when you buy it, or you can buy a new hard drive to insert more memory into your computer.
-The sides of the HDD have holes in them so you can add them to any existing computer.
+The HDD's sides have holes to add to any existing computer.

-You can also insert the hard drive into your computer with an adapter.
-On the back of the hard drive is a hole in it so you can connect it to the computer's motherboard.
+You can also insert the hard Drive into your computer with an adapter.
+A hole connecting it to the computer's motherboard is on the back of the Hard Drive.

 Harddisk Facts